OBiLab/NGSEvolBio/Projects/01-Project-01_sum.md

 A selected subset of `.fastq` files are in this folder:  `/pico/scratch/userexternal/vcolonna/project_1/fastq`

+The  `.bam` files are in this folder:  `/pico/scratch/userexternal/vcolonna/project_1/bamfiles`

 Copy in your personal data directory the ones you will work with  using the shell  `cp` command